datenzauberer/picow-rust-iot-demonstrator/README.md

  * PicoW Sensor (`picow-temperature-sensor`)

-   As sample data the temperature is measure periodically.
+   As sample data the temperature is measured periodically.
-   The value is forwarded to the IoT Broker via TCP.
+   The value is forwarded to the IoT Data Bridge via Wifi and TCP.
  * Sensor Simulator (`sensor-simulator`)

    If no PicoW is available you can also use a sensor simulator.